 3. Always Cook Mushroom before you eat

-A mushroom, or toadstool, is the chubby, spore-bearing fruiting form of a fungus, typically produced above ground on soil or on its food source
+A mushroom, or toadstool, is a fungus's fungus spore-bearing fruiting form, typically produced above ground on soil or on its food source.

-Yes, even the common-or-garden mushroom will do you damage if you eat it raw.
-That’s as a result of mushrooms contain small concentrations of poisons, some of that is thought of carcinogenic.
-The great news is, these toxins are heat sensitive and are neutralised when exposed to heat, like grilling or cooking.
-Incidentally, this brings out the made, hearty flavour of mushrooms anyway, therefore why wouldn’t you?
+Yes, even the common mushroom will damage you if you eat it raw.
+Bec That 'mushrooms contain small concentrations of poisons, some considered carcinogenic.
+The great news is these toxins are heat sensitive and are neutralized when exposed to heat, like grilling or cooking.
+Incidentally, this brings out mushrooms' made, hearty flavor anyway; therefore, why wouldn’t the reason to cook mushrooms is their robust cell walls.
+These cell walls make mushrooms nearly indigestible if eaten raw, whereas thoroughly heating them releases nutrients like B vitamins, protein, and minerals.

 4. Always Cook Potatoes before you eat.

-While it’s unlikely that you just were getting ready to stroll into the room and begin munching on a raw potato, unknown things have happened.
-If you do feel the urge to eat a raw potato, however, you may need to hold off.
+While it’s unlikely that you were just getting ready to stroll into the room and munching on a raw potato, unknown things have happened.
+However, you may need to hold off if you want to eat a raw potato.
 Raw potatoes are unhealthy for our digestive systems.
 They contain starchy carbohydrates that are troublesome for our body to break down, causing gas and bloating.

 5. Always Cook Asparagus before you eat

-Asparagus is one of vegetable that you should always cook. “
+Asparagus is one of the vegetables that you should always cook. “

-Asparagus take the hard process to breaks down the fibre, making it easier to digest and absorb nutrients like vitamins A, B, C, E, and K. cooking this vegetable will increase absorption of important nutrients and antioxidants.”
+Asparagus" takes the complex process of breaking down the fiber, making it easier to digest and absorb nutrients like vitamins A, B, C, E, and K. Cooking this vegetable will increase absorption of essential nutrients and antioxidants.”